Early Retirement In Singapore — Is It Achievable?

 While its emphasis on frugality and saving up for retirement isn’t a bad thing, it’s emphasis on “extreme” saving doesn’t take into account life events that require a sizeable investment — like having children and renting/owning property.
 In addition, there’s no emphasis on insurance, which can protect your hard-earned savings in case the unexpected happens.

 Fortunately, early retirement can still be within reach even without extreme saving and frugality.
-By growing and protecting your wealth through savings and investment-linked plans, it is possible to enjoy early retirement in your early- to mid-50s, and even in your late-40s if you start building a retirement fund now.
+By putting your retirement needs first, being prudent with your spending and growing your wealth through savings and investment-linked plans, it is possible to enjoy early retirement in your early- to mid-50s, and even in your late-40s, if you start building a retirement fund now.

 But first, let’s address how much you’ll need to save for retirement in Singapore.